mrchainman/CLI-Talk/README.md

 ## Usage
 Just run './main.py' in the directory you cloned the code into.
-The first time you will need to configure it through the wizard, the everything will be fetched automatically the next time you run it.
+The first time you will need to configure it through the wizard, then everything will be fetched automatically the next time you run it.

 Have fun :D